 photo by BraunS via iStock

 While it will produce the best results if you use it for this purpose, the D500 is also good for any other type of photography.
-Overall, it is one of the best all-round camera models on the market even though it is already three years old.
+Overall, it is one of the best all-round camera models on the market, just like Nikon D5600, even though it is already three years old.

 In this review, we will cover all the features and capabilities of the Nikon D500 so you can decide if this is the right camera for you.